Visible Labour…the work that is going on all around us…

 Born in Ajax Ontario, Kristin Nelson received her BFA in Visual Arts at Emily Carr Institute of Art and Design (2003) and MFA at Concordia University (2014).
 Through a process of examination and re-contextualisation, she transforms mundane subjects into larger social concerns.
 Kristin is a settler Canadian of Irish descent, and identifies as a queer person with a disability.
 She completed a Riding Mountain Artist Residency (2017), a Canada Council International Residency in Sydney Australia (2015) and a residency at the Banff Centre for the Arts (2008).
 Kristin has exhibited work across Canada at Musée Régional de Rimouski, Parisian Laundry and Skol (Québec); Art Toronto, Art + Design IDEA/EXCHANGE and Edition Toronto 2 (Ontario); Neutral Ground (Saskatchewan); and at the Winnipeg Art Gallery, La maison des artistes visuels francophone, Plug In ICA, Actual and RAW Gallery (Manitoba).
 Her work has shown internationally at Museo Textil de Oaxaca in Oaxaca, México and in Austin, Texas.
 Kristin has been a mentor for women identified artists at MAWA.
 She previously served on the board of directors for Arts AccessAbility Network Manitoba, the Manitoba Craft Council, Plug In ICA, the Winnipeg Arts Council and Martha Street Studio.
 Her work is in private and public collections including those of Boralex, BMO, the Province of Manitoba and the Winnipeg Art Gallery.

 An associated net making workshop has been organized by artist Kristin Nelson, of the current exhibition Visible Labour at the Comox Valley Art Gallery.
 This workshop came out of a desire to collectively make, and of a continued curiosity around nets as an object rich in meaning and use value.
+A video recording of the workshop can be viewed here.

 Saturday, April 17, 10:00am PST